 NHS England has published consensus statements with fire and rescue services, policing and social care services, and the ambulance service.
-These statements encourage local areas to develop joint strategies for opportunity and intelligence-led prevention and health improvement.
-Their intention is to ensure that people supported by our organisations get the personalised, integrated care and support they need to live full lives, sustain their independence for longer and in doing so we will improve the public’s health and reduce unnecessary demand on health and social care.
+These statements encourage local areas to develop joint strategies for prevention and health improvement.
+They aim to ensure that people supported by our organisations get the personalised, integrated care and support they need to live full lives and sustain their independence for longer.

 Working with policing and social care services

-The Policing Vision 2025, published at the end of 2016, recognised the growing diversity and complexity of the policing landscape requiring collaborative work across the system to prevent crime and protect vulnerable people in England.
+The Policing Vision 2025, published at the end of 2016, recognised the growing need for collaboration across the system to prevent crime and protect vulnerable people in England.
 The factors which lead to poor health, such as adverse childhood experiences, poverty, social exclusion and addiction, are also factors which increase the likelihood of being involved in crime.
-By working together and intervening early to address these common factors, we can improve public safety and reduce crime and help to improve outcomes for individuals and the wider community.
+By working together and intervening early we can improve public safety, reduce crime and help to improve outcomes.

 Fire as a health asset programme

-A Safe and Well visit is a person-centered home visit carried out by fire and rescue services.
-The visit expands the scope of previous home checks by focusing on health, as well as fire.
-It involves the systematic identification of, and response to, health and well-being issues along with fire risk reduction.
+A Safe and Well visit is a person-centred home visit carried out by fire and rescue services.
+The visit expands the scope of previous home checks by focusing on health as well as fire.
+It involves the systematic identification of, and response to, health and wellbeing issues along with fire risk reduction.

 Fire as a health asset case studies

-The Chief Fire Officers Association website has an expanding collection of resources relating to Fire as a Health Asset work.
-These include a number of case studies showcasing individual fire and rescue service’s (FRS’s) work and a document produced by CFOA which describes the impact that Safe and Well visits have had on eight individuals and the outcomes of their assessment.
+The Chief Fire Officers Association website has a number of case studies showcasing individual fire and rescue services’ work and a document which describes the impact that Safe and Well visits have had on eight individuals and the outcomes of their assessment.

 ‘Beyond Fighting Fires 2’ looks at transformation in the FRS and describes collaborative projects with clinical commissioning groups, police and ambulance services and an increasingly wide variety of other partners.